Jozwiaczek/smart-table-football/packages/table-manager/README.md

 raspistill -v -o test.jpg
 ```

-The display should show a five-second preview from the camera and then take a picture, saved to the file `test.jpg`,
-whilst displaying various informational messages.
+It should take the photo and save in your home directory under test.jpg

 #### Connect LED lights and gate sensors

-> _Important note:_ Table below describe [GPIO for Raspberry Pi 4](https://www.raspberrypi.org/documentation/usage/gpio/).
+> _Note:_ [GPIO for Raspberry Pi 4](https://www.raspberrypi.org/documentation/usage/gpio/).
 It may differ on other devices.

 | Name                | GPIO | Direction | Required | Recommended LED color |
 | ------------------- | ---- | --------- | -------- | --------------------- |